shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Cantrips cost 1 spell point to cast.
 You can apply Bond Affinity options to cantrips just like leveled spells.

-Instead of having greater effects when you’re a higher level, cantrips can be upcast by spending more spell points.
+Instead of having greater effects when you reach a higher level in this class, cantrips can be upcast by spending more spell points.
 Cantrips can be upcast past their max listed level.

 For example, you can cast Ray of Frost to deal 1d8 damage for 1 spell point.
 But if you upcast by spending 5 spell points instead, you get the 5th level version, which deals 2d8.
 And if you spend 10 spell points, you get the 11th level version, which does 3d8.
 And 17 spells points for the 17th level version, 4d8.
 Even though 17th level is the last listed level, you can upcast further than that, increasing the damage by 1d8 for each upcasted level.

-Cantrips are also bound to your Cast Range, Tether Range, and Spell Duration, as outlined in the Casting Spells section.
+Cantrips are also bound by your Cast Range, Tether Range, and Spell Duration, as outlined in the Casting Spells section.

 ## Upcasting Spells

 You can upcast a spell by spending an additional spell point per level.
 There is no limit to how many times you may upcast a spell.
 However, upcasting a spell past your safe casting level may fail, as outlined in the Casting Higher Level Spells section below.

-Cantrips cannot be upcast past their max listed level.
+Cantrips can be upcast past their max listed level.

 ## Casting Higher Level Spells